vketch/FamilyTree/README.md

 # FamilyTree
 Solution for the organizing a family tree.
-The main  goal is to provide a possibility to build a whole family tree of the Bible persons.
+The main goal is to provide a possibility to build the family ties of the Bible persons,   include dates, roles, places.
+That allows simplify the researching of Bible.

 ## Building
 To build under: